rhythm1950/Penguin-Fashions/README.md

 # Penguin-Fashions
-This is a UI of a Netflix landing page.
+This is a simple ecommerce shop.
 I have developed it using React, JSX, CSS, Bootstrap.

 ### Deployment
 | Environment | Link |